 An HDB Concessionary Loan is the primary financing option for people who want to purchase HDB flats.
 The interest rate is 2.6%, and you and the amount can either be up to 90% of the property’s price or, depending on the assessment, whichever is lower.

-To be eligible, the lender will look at:
+To be eligible, the financial institutions will look at:

 - The borrower’s age.

 - At least one buyer is a Singapore citizen